shaunahan/Data_Science_Case_Studies/1. Machine Learning Projects/6. Machine_Learning_HW/readme.md

-This repo contains a sample homework.
+This repo contains sample homework.